fsvieira/empkg/README.md

 Build Instructions
 =====
+Web:
-just run "haxe compile-js.hxml" to generate the js file.
+run "haxe compile-js.hxml" to generate the js file.

+Java:
+run: "haxe compile-java.hxml" to generate java folder and jar.

+Cpp:
+run: "haxe compile-cpp.hxml" to generate cpp folder and executable.

 Run
 =====

+Web:

-Copy the index.html and em.js to server and access it from a browser.
+Copy the web folder to server and access it from a browser.
 Local running may not work because of file access.

+Java:
+go to java folder and run EM.jar

+Cpp:
+go to cpp folder and run EM.